nvda-es/devguides_translation/original_docs/spladdoninternals.md

 1. Move to the position in a playlist to mark as start of track time analysis.
 2. Enter SPL assistant, then press F9.
 3. Move to another track in the playlist, open SPL Assistant then press F10.
 NVDA will then:

-A. Determine analysis range.
+	1. Determine analysis range.
 For most cases, it'll be top to bottom analysis, but in some cases, it could be reverse (bottom to top).
 Also, a variable to hold total duration will be prepared.
-B. For each track in the analysis range, NVDA will obtain file name and track duration via Studio API.
+	2. For each track in the analysis range, NVDA will obtain file name and track duration (in reality, segue) via Studio API.
 Once the track duration is received, it is then added to the total duration variable.
-C. Once time analysis (calculating total duration) is done, NVDA will announce number of tracks selected and the total duration using mm:ss format.
+	3. Once time analysis (calculating total duration) is done, NVDA will announce number of tracks selected and the total duration using mm:ss format.

 If you are a seasoned NVDA user, you may have noticed a familiar pattern: the command to set a marker to copy review cursor text is NVDA+F9, and you would move to a different location and press NVDA+F10 to copy the selected text to the clipboard.
 Replacing the NVDA modifier key with SPL Assistant produces the commands above: F9 to mark current position for time analysis, and F10 to perform the actual calculation.
 I intentionally chose these two function keys to provide consistent experience and to reenforce concepts used in NVDA screen reader: review cursor.